 Find an Approved Solicitor on the Zephyr Mortgages

-Do all the firms listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgaages solicitor panel?
+Do all the licensed conveyancers and solicitor practices listed on your search have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgages solicitor panel?

 The Council of Mortgage Lenders or BSA do not require online case tracking.
 Some law firms operate such technology and some don't.

 I was expecting to complete on my first house yesterday.
 My lawyer’s firm is on the Zephyr Mortgages conveyancing panel but has moved offices 8 weeks ago and had not advised Zephyr Mortgages of their new address.
 Zephyr Mortgages has locked down the release of mortgage funds until such time as their systems are up to date with the correct details.

 This is a rare situation indeed.
 The majority of lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
 It may be prudent to enlist the help of your local Zephyr Mortgages branch or your mortgage broker to see if they can assist.